 And of course for the intellectual bunch there's the already mentioned B5 social newsgroup, with more static information to be found on Jeremy Morley's Gold Channel[archived] pages.
 What were the Babblings pages at http://www.babblings.demon.co.uk are defunct.

 The last major event I was involved with was Babblings 17[archived] entitled "An Evening With Wayne Alexander", at the once old faithful venue of Pages Bar[archived], waaaayy back on December 7th, 1997.
 (Egad!
 Is it REALLY that long already?)
 Well yes, it is.
-As mentioned above, next year will see the 20th anniversary of the first broadcast of Babylon 5 on UK television.
+As mentioned above, 2003 saw the 20th anniversary of the first broadcast of Babylon 5 on UK television.

 With B5 done and dusted, and into already into re-runs on satellite and terrestrial TV, the wave of Babblings fervour has subsided, and was drawn to a close, in name at least, on the say-so of the old guard.

 I had been hoping, that in league with a few other people, it would be possible to keep the highly visible events going, when some of the original hands decided to call it a day.
 Unfortunately life intervened (in the guise of work, clique politics, and fallings out) as it has a habit of doing, and for some time very little happened.
 The impromptu "point" congregations continued on their frequent, if erratic, schedule.
 The 5th anniversary (fifth, I tell you!) of the first meeting prompted some enthusiasm toward marking the occasion, which as is only right and proper was organised by Paul Harper who gave birth to the thing in the first place.
 I'm still hoping that some day a bar will once again ring to the sound of something like this).